 The Options tab is for managing your E-LEET profiles.
 You can save overclock profiles made in the previous section, as well as selecting an option to load a profile at boot.
-Use care, however, when setting a profile to load on startup; if the overclock is unstable, it may prevent your system from booting to the OS.
+Use care, however, when setting a profile to load on startup; if the overclock is unstable, your system may not boot to the OS.